Building Positive, Healthy Relationships: 6 Helpful Benefits

 No one but Jesus can complete us, so the unrealistic expectation to be completed by anyone leads to disappointment.

-There are many types of expectations and some expectation is healthy, but unrealistic expectations destroy healthy relationships and leave you feeling empty.
+There are many types of expectations.
+Some expectations are healthy, but unrealistic expectations destroy healthy relationships and leave you feeling empty.

 6. Practice How to Love Unconditionally